zhezhouzz/POPL-2027-UnderType/rebuttal/reviews/rebuttal.md

 - Q: p.
 13, y:{ν: nat | ν = x − 1}: this type magically appears.

-- A: As a declarative typing system, we assume there is an oracle that can magically provide any desirable types for subsumption rules.
+- A: As is typical of declarative typing system, we assume there is an oracle that can manifest any required type for the subsumption rule.

 - Q: p.
 13, {ν: nat | ν < 4}: why not {ν: nat | ν = 3}?